Frequently Asked Questions

 How do I change custody or parenting time with my child/children?

 You must file a Motion for Modification with the court.
-Custody has to have certain threshholds met before a change can occur, but parenting time is always up to the court to decide what is in the best interest of the children.
+Custody has to have certain thresholds met before a change can occur.
+Parenting time is always up to the court to decide what is in the best interest of the children.

-Will I or my Husband/Wife be entitled to alimony or spousal support?
-How much will it be and why?
+Am I or my spouse entitled to alimony or spousal support?
+If so, how much will it be and why?

 How will the court divide our property?

-This is a complicated question driven by specific facts, but the general rule the courts will follow is to divide all property in a “just and proper” fashion.
+This is a complicated question driven by specific facts.
+However, the general rule the courts will follow is to divide all property in a “just and proper” fashion.
 You will need to call an attorney to discuss the specific facts of your matter.

 What do I do if I need to get divorced?

-Call us.
-Some people can do divorce paperwork on their own, but if you own property, have children or think spousal support may be an issue you should call an attorney to learn your options and possible outcomes.
+Call us at (503) 224-9878.
+Some people can do divorce paperwork on their own, but if you own property, have children or think spousal support may be an issue you should contact an attorney to learn your options and possible outcomes.

 “Holtey Law is about getting the right result, setting realistic expectations for their clients, and overall trying to save you money.
 I hope I never have to hire a lawyer again but if I do it would be from Holtey Law.”